davidturner/960-LESS/README.txt

 /* Defining a column that makes use of decimals (half column) */ .grid_3_5{
 	.grid(24,3.5);
 }

+/* Pushing an element */
+div{
+  .push(24,2)
+}

 VERSION HISTORY

 0.1 - Basic 960 Functionality
-0.2 - Added options for prefix and suffix elements to allow better alignment of elements [First Version on GitHub]
+0.2 - Added options for prefix and suffix elements to allow better alignment of elements [First Version on GitHub] 0.3 - Added support for push and pull elements, which position elements relatively